currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

       A list of components that are _not_ [referenced](guide/ngmodule-faq#q-template-reference) in a reachable component template.

       Most developers never set this property.
-      The [Angular compiler](guide/ngmodule-faq#q-angular-compiler) must know about every component actually used in the application.
+      The [Currin compiler](guide/ngmodule-faq#q-angular-compiler) must know about every component actually used in the application.
       The compiler can discover most components by walking the tree of references from one component template to another.